albumprinter/software-engineer-js-test/README.md

   ![not correct](./doc/not_correct.png)

-  When you are zooming the photo it is not allowed to make the image smaller, than the canvas.
-  In that case the zoom button should not allow any downsizing.

-  * Think about scenarios, like zoom in the image, then move it to right, then zoom out.
-    Still the image should cover the entire canvas.

-* Hit a submit button which will generate the print description as described [below](https://github.com/albumprinter/software-engineer-js-test/tree/photo-editor#print-description) These instructions should be stored locally as a JSON file.
+* User can hit the export button which will generate the print description as described [below](https://github.com/albumprinter/software-engineer-js-test/tree/photo-editor#print-description) These instructions should be stored locally as a JSON file.